NERC-CEH/nerc-ceh.github.io/version_control/exercises.md

 - checkout a previous version of your changes

 ### Step 1.
 Create your working project
-This step creates project folder with sub-folders and files ready for the rest of the exercise.
+This step creates a project folder with sub-folders and files ready for the rest of the exercise.

-- Download <https://nerc-ceh.github.io/version_control/MyProject.zip> and unzip to a convenient working location.
+- Download <https://nerc-ceh.github.io/version_control/MyProject.zip> and unzip to a convenient working location (eg under your **Documents** folder).
 This provides you with a working folder containing sub-folders and files for you to edit and version control.
 You should have something like this:

 <img src="images/ex1_0.png"  width="75%">